kernel-machine/vit4v/README.md

 ## Model
 A pretrained model can be downloaded [here](https://drive.google.com/file/d/1_iPDWghnZ9cbfWaGQ8wuxqkq1qq3s-qO/view?usp=sharing)

+## Project
+Additional information about the research project [here](https://alcorlab.diag.uniroma1.it/projects/ev2)

 ## How to run
 This software utilizes a devcontainer with [Podman](https://podman.io/), providing a simple way to create a reproducible environment across devices.